samsuh/2026-journal/README.md

 Circle of Fourths on the way down.

+Maybe if i watch music theory videos over and over and hear the same basics being told to me in different iterations, itll click one day.

 ## 1/4/26
 Went out last night for a coding meetup, and despite not wanting to stay out too late, ended up going out to some bars, and ended up getting home later than i originally wanted.
 I think i make bad decisions after having two drinks.
 Going home stops becoming feasible after a few drinks unless everyone goes home.